Why do registered trademarks matter to Amazon sellers?

 What can Amazon sellers do to speed up the trademark registration process?

 Certain due diligence steps taken before filing a trademark application can save a significant amount of time in the trademark registration process.
 For example, a knockout search conducted prior to filing could be highly beneficial in identifying highly similar trademark filings.
 This may help avoid an Office Action rejection based on likelihood of confusion.

+Amazon sellers with protectable trademarks can lose precious time by making sloppy mistakes.
+For example, describing a product inaccurately can lead to delays.
 Using pre-approved terms for particular goods and services would also speed up the examination by avoiding an Office Action requiring the rewording of the identification of goods/services.